mhtjsh/ViT-ImageSegmentation-Training/README.md

 *   Quality of segmentation depends on text–image alignment in CLIPSeg.

 *   Random sampling may occasionally pick images with poor matches.

+*   If multiple instances of the queried object exist, the model does not distinguish between them i.e. no instane disambiguation.